-Course title & C 1:4 Credit Credit distribution of the course Eligibility Pre- requisite Code Credits Lecture Tutorial Practical/ Practice criteria of the course (if any) HR Analytics MBABACC304 4 3 0 1 Pass in Graduate
+Course title & Code Credits Credit distributio n of the course Eligibility criteria Pre- requisite of the course (if any) Lecture Tutorial Practical/ Practice HR Analytics MBABACC304 4 3 0 1 Pass in Graduate

 To develop data driven skills in students.
 The course will enable students to apply analytical tools in understanding employees' behavior.